How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

 image of blurry carimage of blurry carimage of blurry car

-In the photo above, the is blurry because it moved through the scene during a long exposure.
+In the photo above, the car is blurry because it moved through the scene during a long exposure.

 In this next image, the camera is now handheld.